 On successful completion of the course students will be able to:

-2. understand why soils vary in their irrigation/drainage requirements for enhanced production
+2. Explain why soils vary in their irrigation/drainage requirements for enhanced production;

-6. understand how soil resource information is collected, and how to evaluate soils for various land use practices
+4. Collect soil resource information and evaluate soils’ capacity for various land use practices;

 The course consists of four modules: